FaisalTamanoJr/Class-Notes/pages/FUNDCKT - Lesson 5.md

 - Norton’s theorem treats their independent and dependent sources similar to Thevenin’s theorem—only the independent sources are turned off because the dependent ones are controlled by the circuit variables.

-# Relationship between Thevenin’s theorem and Norton’s theorem
+# Relationship between Thevenin’s Theorem and Norton’s Theorem

 Knowing that the Norton and Thevenin resistance are equal, the relationship between Norton’s and Thevenin’s equivalent circuit is described in the equation below